Radiative Heat Transfer

 Heat exchange area.

-The coefficient of heat transfer by radiation between two bodies, based on their geometric shape, size and radiation coefficient of the surface.
+The coefficient of heat transfer by radiation between two bodies, based on their geometric shape, size and surface radiation coefficient.